 Brass Hand Earrings

-Brass wire – I used soft 18 gauge wire, but 16 gauge or 20 gauge may also work.
+Brass wire – I used 14 gauge soft wire, but you could probably also use 16 gauge.

 Small nails – I used wire nails, but I’d actually recommend nails with a smaller head, like finish nails.